GSA/challenges-and-prizes/_all-challenges/1137-gsa-artificial-intelligence-and-machine-learning-eula-challenge-2020.md

   * The official representative for each challenge entry shall upload in advance of the submission end date (08/20/2020 5:00 PM ET) the following items:

-  * Solution Document
+  * Solution document

-  * Solution Demonstration
+  * Solution demonstration

   * A document or video that provides a high level view of the functionality and purpose of the solution, along with a demonstration of how it would be used by a business user.